XDcsy/epub_to_website/README.md

               previewMaxLen = 300)

 # CSS:
-#     Your custom CSS to use for generating index.html
+#     Your custom CSS (string) to use for generating index.html
 #
 # newFolder:
 #     Unpack to the current directory or create a new folder.